-David Painter went over the top, as it were.
+David Painter went over the top.

 “I look back and say, ‘I must have been crazy.’
-I guess for whatever odd reason some people collect salt and pepper shakers.
+I guess for whatever odd reason, some people collect salt and pepper shakers.
 I just happened to collect Bo Jackson.”

 “I was always looking for something of value to add to my collection.
-Heck, the hunt was half the fun.”.
+Heck, the hunt was half the fun.”